LaravelDaily/Booking-Com-Simulation-Laravel/course/18-search-optimization.md

 And what I've noticed now is that we're calculating the **rating** for both queries, although we need it only for the paginated query, and not for the ID facility query.

-So let's move those rating things from the first query, to the level where we actually paginate the results.
+So let's move those rating things from the first query to the level where we actually paginate the results.

 So, instead of: